Rules of Engagement/FAQ

 I love music that requires motor skills to play.
 I admire Chris Thile, Edgar Meyer, Bela Fleck, Victor Wooton, Stewart Duncan, Jerry Douglas, Neil Peart, Alex Lifeson, and Joe Satriani more than you can imagine.
 It’s all about precision with impossible speed and beauty.
 The English language fails me.

-I think that John Mayer’s Your Body Is a Wonderland, The Spice Girls’ Wannabe, and Vanessa Carlton’s A Thousand Miles are perfect, or very nearly perfect, pop songs.
-I don’t particularly admire them for their musical quality, but I recognize when a thing is perfect for what it is.
+I think that John Mayer’s Your Body Is a Wonderland, The Spice Girls’ Wannabe, Lisa Loeb and Nine Stories’ Stay, and Vanessa Carlton’s A Thousand Miles are perfect, or very nearly perfect, pop songs.
+I recognize when a thing is perfect for what it is.

 Who are your heroes?